-Goodwin, Procter & Hoar LLP has acted as counsel to the Company in connection with the formation of the Company, the Offering and the Company's election to be taxed as a REIT.
+Goodwin, Procter & Hoar llp has acted as counsel to the Company in connection with the formation of the Company, the Offering and the Company's election to be taxed as a REIT.
 In the opinion of Goodwin, Procter & Hoar llp, commencing with the Company's taxable year ending December 31, 1997, the Company will qualify to be taxed as a REIT under the Code, provided that (i) the elections and other procedural steps described in this discussion of "Federal Income Tax Consequences" are completed in a timely fashion and (ii) the Company and the Operating Partnership operate in accordance with various assumptions and factual representations made by the Company and the Operating Partnership concerning their business, properties and operations.
-It must be emphasized that Goodwin, Procter & Hoar LLP's opinion is based on various assumptions and is conditioned upon such assumptions and representations made by the Company and the Operating Partnership concerning their business and properties as set forth in this Prospectus.
+It must be emphasized that Goodwin, Procter & Hoar llp's opinion is based on various assumptions and is conditioned upon such assumptions and representations made by the Company and the Operating Partnership concerning their business and properties as set forth in this Prospectus.
 Such factual assumptions and representations are set forth below in this discussion of "Federal Income Tax Consequences."
-In addition, Goodwin, Procter & Hoar LLP's opinion is based upon the factual representations of the Company and the Operating Partnership concerning its business and properties as REIT depends upon the Company's ability to meet, through actual annual operating results, distribution levels and diversity of stock ownership, the various qualification tests imposed under the Code discussed below, the results of which will not be reviewed by Goodwin, Procter & Hoar LLP.
+In addition, Goodwin, Procter & Hoar 11p's opinion is based upon the $\bar{\mbox{factual}}$ representations of the Company and the Operating Partnership concerning its business and properties as set forth in this Prospectus.
+Moreover, such qualification and taxation as a REIT depends upon the Company's ability to meet, through actual annual operating results, distribution levels and diversity of stock ownership, the various qualification tests imposed under the Code discussed below, the results of which will not be reviewed by Goodwin, Procter & Hoar llp.
 Accordingly, no assurance can be given that the actual results of the Company's operations for any one taxable year will satisfy such requirements.
-See "Risk Factors -- Failure to Qualify as a REIT."
+See "Risk Factors--Failure to Qualify as a REIT."

-The opinion of Goodwin, Procter & Hoar LLP is also based upon existing law as currently applicable, IRS regulations, currently published administrative positions of the IRS and judicial decisions, which are subject to change either prospectively or retroactively.
+The opinion of Goodwin, Procter & Hoar llp is also based upon existing law as currently applicable, IRS regulations, currently published administrative positions of the IRS and judicial decisions, which are subject to change either prospectively or retroactively.
 No assurance can be given that any such changes would not modify the conclusions expressed in the opinion.
 Moreover, unlike a private letter ruling (which will not be sought), an opinion of counsel is not binding on the IRS, and no assurance can be given that the IRS will not successfully challenge the status of the Company as a REIT.